 Web service endpoint

-Azure helps you monitor your web service by collecting Application Insights telemetry or model telemetry, if you've chosen to enable this feature.
-The telemetry data is accessible only to you, and it's stored in your Application Insights and storage account instances.
+You can enable Application Insights telemetry or model telemetry to monitor your web service.
+The telemetry data is accessible only to you.
+It's stored in your Application Insights and storage account instances.

 If you've enabled automatic scaling, Azure automatically scales your deployment.

 For an example of deploying a model as a web service, see Deploy an image classification model in Azure Container Instances.